 The next block is between Do the Right Thing and Desert Hearts.
 Recent Oscar winner Ruth E. Carter will be at the screening for the former, while the director and cast will be at the screening for the latter.
 What I ultimately end up picking will probably just depend on what I’m in the mood for at that time, but for now, I’m leaning toward Do the Right Thing.
 The other movies I would’ve been interested in catching are the nitrate screening for Road House and Winchester ’73 (sadly the only James Stewart movie playing at TCMFF this year).

-And if I’m still up for it, I’ll check out the midnight screening of Santo vs. the Evil Brain, a movie I’ve never heard of until it showed up on the schedule, but it’s sure to be a fun experience.
+And if I’m still up for it, I’ll check out the midnight screening of Santo vs. the Evil Brain, a movie I’d never heard of until it showed up on the schedule, but it’s sure to be a fun experience.

 My Tentative Picks: Steel Magnolias, Do the Right Thing, Santo vs. the Evil Brain